SPUR-TECH/uriskitchen/README.md

     - Update the settings.py file to import the env file and add the SECRETKEY and DATABASE_URL file paths.
     - Update the Config Vars with the Cloudinary url, adding into the settings.py file also.
     - In settings.py add the following sections:
-        - Cloudinary to the INSTALLED_APPS list
+        - Cloudinary
+        - cloudinary_storage
+        - allauth
+        - allauth.account
+        - allauth.socialaccount
         - STATICFILE_STORAGE
         - STATICFILES_DIRS
         - STATIC_ROOT